Sneha-2000-kkr/codewayy_phython_series/README.md

       - Why is list used?
       - How do lists and sets differ?
       - Application of dictionaries with a real world example.

+ ### Task 3:
+ 1. Write a program in python which should include 5 different functions for the following use:
+   - Function should return your full name
+   - Function should return your total marks
+   - Function to return your percentages on basis of marks
+   - Function should return your grade with the following criteria:
+     - score >= 95 : "A"
+     - score >= 85 && score<=95 : "B"
+     - score >= 75 && score<=85 : "C"
+     - score >= 65 && score<=75 : "D"
+  - Function to print all the details of a student, so here this function should call all other functions to print the name, marks, grades, percentage.